misavojtova/project-nasa/README.md

 <h3 align="center">DISCOVER THE COSMOS</h3>
-  This Project wasbuiltd ina  group of Junior Web Developers for learnipurposesses in Wild Code School.
-The main idea of the project is fetching data from Nasa API.
-We created input search bars to search thru Nasa Image Library and search for Astronomy Pictures/Videos accordingthe inpututed The last.
-Last part of thfocusesject focus on animations and redirects to Reddit.
+This Project was built by a group of Junior Web Developers for learning purposes at Wild Code School.
+The main idea of the project is fetching data from NASA API.
+We created an input search bar to search through NASA Image Library and search for Astronomy Pictures/Videos according to an input date.
+Last part of the project focuses on animations and redirects to Reddit.

   <p align="center">
     <br />
-    <a href="https://youthful-mcnulty-cc730a.netlify.app/?fbclid=IwAR3hVHBUPpSnLOiwH9ovIjSRHCXHiuRD6Ve_xasdFuA6mRbu57OFCEkio0g">View Demo</a>
+    <a href="https://misavojtova.github.io/project-nasa/">View Demo</a>
 </div>

 <!-- TABLE OF CONTENTS -->